 - Victims involvement

-If the defendant pleads guilty it means they admit committing the offence they were charged with.
+If the defendant pleads guilty it means they admit to committing the offence they were charged with.
 The court will then decide what punishment (sentence) the offender will be given.

-Depending on the seriousness of the charges, the court may sentence the offender straight away, or order a sentence report before sentencing the defendant on a later date.
+Depending on the seriousness of the charges, the court may sentence the offender straight away, or order a sentence report before sentencing the offender on a later date.
 These reports are prepared by probation officers and usually take a few weeks to prepare.

 In some cases, you'll be given the opportunity to attend a restorative justice conference.